The Best of Texas Road Trip: 10 Places That You Must Visit

 Space Center Houston is NASA's home for its active astronauts, the ISS mission operations, and future space missions.
 In 1992, a visitor's center was built to inspire future astronauts.
 I have never been to the Space Center Houston, but I remember going to Kennedy Space Center in Cape Canaveral, Florida, and the Smithsonian's Air and Space Museum several times as a kid and they ignited my interest in space.
 Now that I have kids, this is definitely at the top of my list of places to take my kids.

 Port Aransas is half of an island just off of the coast of Corpus Christi.
-The other half of the island is Mustang Island, which is a propos as I understand that there are dozens of wild stallions that roam this part of the island.
+The other half of the island is Mustang Island.
 While it is a great getaway for Central and South Texas, most North Texans prefer the sugary sand and emerald waters of Destin and the small towns down Highway 30A in Florida.
 I do, however, love the charm of Port Aransas.
 It's just a good beach town.
 And Florida doesn't have anything on Texas gulf shrimp.
 They are huge and delicious and you can easily find a fisherman selling them on many a street corner out of their vehicle.

 It is a paradise for outdoor activity.
 The beach and seashell combing are obvious activities but there's also an amazing coastal trail for kayaking and canoeing.
 Anglers can try their luck at sport fish like redfish and many families will take nets and wade out to catch crabs in shallower waters.
 It is a birder's paradise particularly when birds start to migrate there for the winter.